Image showing ways to re-engage lost leads

 • How to re-establish your relationship with them

-This improves customer satisfaction and loyalty, according to Max Benz, Founder and CEO at BankingGeek.
+This improves customer experience and loyalty, according to Max Benz, Founder and CEO at BankingGeek.

 “Additionally, it enables us to better understand how potential customers feel about our offerings so that we can further improve our product offering or adjust our marketing strategy accordingly.